-The athletic forms must be completed and submitted to the school's Athletic Director prior to the first practice.
+The athletic forms must be completed and submitted/signed off on 'Home Campus' online prior to the first practice.
 A student-athlete will not be allowed to practice until all of the forms are submitted.

 Natomas Unified School District Philosophy